ibm-cloud-docs/discovery-data/manage-enrichments.md

     - To apply an enrichment to documents, select the field or fields that you want to enrich.

-      Do not choose a field that starts with `extracted_metadata`,`enriched_text`, or `metadata`.
+      Do not choose a field that starts with `extracted_metadata`,`enriched_{field_name}`, or `metadata`.
 You cannot apply enrichments to them.
 To find out which fields you can apply enrichments to, check the field names that are listed in the *Manage fields* page.
       {: note}
     - To remove an enrichment, clear the checkboxes for fields that you want to remove the enrichment from.
 1. Click **Apply changes and reprocess** to apply your changes to the collection.